| CLAS230

 Note: Powerpoint presentations MUST contain detailed

 information in the notes area.
+All central

-products must be accompanied by:
+products must be accompanied by:1.) a project overview

 and self-evaluation (c.750 words) which contains the following